-The market for fair trade products has gone up steadily every year, with 2011 being a banner year for fair trade companies.
+The market for fair trade products has gone up steadily every year.
 This is especially true in the UK, where people buy more fair trade products than anywhere else in the world.
 Due to this explosion in popularity, it is becoming much easier to find these products without going to specialty stores.
 However, some stores are still better than others for fair trade shopping.

 Specialty Fair Trade Retailers

 A wide variety of fair trade products are available from specialty retailers.
 You will generally find these retailers online, but you can also find them in your local area.
 Online fair trade retailers will almost always have the greatest selection of fair trade goods.

 If you need help downloading the printable list, check out these helpful tips.

 Latitudes Fair Trade Store specializes in crafts from around the world.
 This can be anything from scarves to traditional wood carvings.
 One of the great draws of Latitudes is the fact that all of their products are made by locals that utilize traditional techniques or designs.
 This means that customers have access to fair trade goods that are also unique and traditional.